 Rather, the product life cycle model should be used as a rough guide to predict how sales patterns may play out given competitive and economic conditions.
 All in all, it is a useful model, but not a certainty.

 The two charts and demonstrate the break-even point reached during the product life cycle as well as sales and profits in general.
 They show that the product does not make much profit during early periods of the life cycle, meaning the maturity stage must be extended to maximise profits.

 Facebook is in the mature phase of the product life cycle.
 Once it became the norm for everyone to have a Facebook account, the growth stage passed.
 No new or obsoleting technology is expected to appear soon which would put Facebook out of business.
 While Facebook competes with other social media sites like Google+ and Twitter, it appears to be holding its own.
 Thus, we can say that Facebook is comfortably in the maturity stage.

 The iPod touch is currently in the mature phase of the product life cycle.
 This is because the iPod touch is just an evolution of a product that has been around for long time.
 Competitors like Microsoft's Zune have just followed Apple's design and technology, while the iPod has evolved over multiple "generations," each adding new features and functionalities.
 Today, the iPod touch is more than just a music player; it plays videos, runs apps and can be used as an organizer.
 Such a product may be difficult to classify using the product life cycle model - is it the same old iPod, or an entirely new product?

-A well established product that has been on the market for a long time and enjoys consistent sales., A product with a break-even point that is mid maturity cycle., A product that is vulnerable to competitive marketing tactics and may be in decline., A trending product that has a steep-sloped growth stage.
+A well established product that has been on the market for a long time and enjoys consistent sales., A product with a break-even point that is mid maturity cycle., A product that is vulnerable to competitive marketing tactics and may be in decline., or A trending product that has a steep-sloped growth stage.